CodingNShit/Game-Collab/README.md

 ## Theme/Genre

-Animal Crossing type game. this game uses GLFW (OpenGL) library this is required to compile and run the game.
+Top-Down type game. this game uses SDL2 (Simple DirectMedia Layer) library this is required to compile the game.

 ## Goals